 That’s why Power Packs are such a vital part of the work Freestore Foodbank does in the community.
 Over 5,000 children in more than 108 participating schools receive Power Packs from Freestore Foodbank each week.
-The children are primarily between the ages of six and 12 and live in Hamilton, Clermont, Clinton, Pike and Scioto counties in Ohio and Campbell, Kenton, Boone and Grant counties in Northern Kentucky.
+The children are primarily between the ages of six and 12 and live in Hamilton, Clermont, Clinton, Pike, Scioto, Adams, Brown, and Highland counties in Ohio and Campbell, Kenton, Boone, Bracken, Gallatin, Pendleton, Owen and Grant counties in Northern Kentucky.

 Get Involved in the Fight Against Childhood Hunger

-Volunteers can assist with assembling Power Packs at Freestore Foodbank’s Mayerson Distribution Center in Bond Hill.
+Volunteers can assist with assembling Power Packs at Our Community Resource and Distribution Center at 3401 Rosenthal Way, Cincinnati, Oh 45204.
 Opportunities are available throughout the school year.

 The Bigger Picture

 The Power Pack program is part of a larger national effort by Feeding America, with more than 150 member food banks distributing weekend packages across the country.
 This program has provided nutrition and hope to more than a quarter of a million American children annually for the last 16 years.

 Applications are open October/November in consideration for new sites to join the Power Pack program for the coming school year.
 Power Pack sites are currently confirmed, however school principals are invited to submit an application that we will keep on file should additional resources be available.
 For more information about Freestore Foodbank’s Power Pack program or if interested in being added to our mailing list, please email Heidi Becker or call (513) 482-7294.